A Brief Guide to Time Management

 - Urgent but not important: Delegate these tasks if possible.

-- Not urgent and not important: Do these tasks later.
+- Not urgent and not important: Set these aside to do later.

 3. Set a time limit to complete a task